 It has the consistency of a Brie, but there’s no rind.
 The cheese, produced in France by Fromagerie de Jussac (a small family-owned cheese operation) is made from unpasteurized cow’s milk and not normally found in the US.

 It originates from Camembert in Normandy.
 There is a version made with unpasteurized milk (Camembert de Normandie) or the version made with pasteurized milk, simply known as Camembert.
 When it first becomes cheese, after about 48 hours, it is hard and crumbly with little flavor.
 Then, the surface is sprayed with Penicillium camembertis mold and left to ripen for three weeks, until it has a creamy interior.
-This cheese became famous during World War I, when it was issued to French troops, becoming popular internationally.
+This cheese became famous during World War I when it was issued to French troops.
+This brought international attention to the cheese.

 Chabichou du Poitou is a soft, unpasteurized French goat cheese with a natural rind.

-It is firm yet very creamy, usually aged from 10 to 20 days.
-This is a perfect cheese to accompany a white Chablis or Sauvignon Blanc.
+It is firm yet very creamy, usually aged from 10 days to two months.
+I really enjoyed the Chabichou du Poitou.
+The goats graze in a lush, grassy area (Poitou) south of the Loire Valley.
+That gives this cheese a fresh, lemony flavor.
+This is a perfect cheese to accompany a white Chablis, Sancerre, or Sauvignon Blanc.

 Chaource is manufactured, using a recipe similar to Brie, in a French village in the Champagne-Ardenne region.

-Made from cow’s milk, Chaource is sold in a cylinder of soft creamy cheese, though slightly crumbly, covered in a white Penicillium candidum rind.
+Made from cow’s milk, Chaource is sold in a cylinder of soft creamy cheese, though slightly crumbly, covered in a white creamy rind.
+It is aged between 2 weeks and 2 months.
+If you get this cheese young, it blends a salty and creamy taste.
+It mellows out as it ages.
+This one is beautiful with a flute of Champagne.

 Chevre au Piment d’Espelette